frostime/siyuan-dailynote-today/.sspec/changes/26-06-05T17-01_add-dailynote-view/memory.md

 <!-- Where we are and what's next — one to three lines.
 This is the resume entry point; the first section an agent reads on cold start. -->

 Implementation is in progress.
-Feedback revision 001 is implemented and `pnpm build` passes; next: user retests Daily Note View UI/lane/Protyle behavior in SiYuan, then run remaining Phase 6 manual acceptance.
+Feedback revisions 001 and 002 are implemented and `pnpm build` passes; next: user retests Daily Note View UI/lane/Protyle/calendar behavior in SiYuan, then run remaining Phase 6 manual acceptance.

 ## Key Files
 <!-- Files critical to understanding/continuing this change.